patilankita79/ConnectingFirebaseToContactForm/README.md

 # ConnectingFirebaseToContactForm
-Mobile first responsive contact form is connected to firebase to store the submission from front-end to a firebase database.
+Back-end for Contact form: <br/>Mobile first responsive contact form is connected to firebase to store the submission from front-end to a firebase database.
 <hr>
 Firebase is a cloud service for database, authentication, etc
 <br/>